SFSUCyberClub/SFSUSEC-Website/resources/Android-Reversing.md

 There are many open source tools on github, and I implore you learn more about them (as should i :P) - but for now, please try setting up the environment manually.
 I will try to create a docker image providing all the tools at some point.

+For the sake of simplicity and fundementals, we will spend time reverse engineering Doodle Jump - ever heard of it?
+You play as a jumping platformer that you can control with your phone's gyroscope.
+The goal is to get as high up as you can.

 ## Tools you'll need for the job
 - adb
 - zipalign